Flojomojo/capycity/README.md

+# Notes
-Please use a normal windows or unix terminal, not a in-built terminal (like vscode), for a better experience
+- Please use a normal windows or unix terminal, not a in-built terminal (like vscode), for a better experience
+- Compiled with g++ (GCC) 12.2.0 on linux and windows

 # Capycity